Owen Miller Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9, the fifth-best in MLB.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves' 3.81 team ERA ranks fourth across all MLB pitching staffs.

-- Braves pitchers combine to give up 103 home runs (1.1 per game), the third-fewest in baseball.
+- Braves pitchers combine to give up the third-fewest home runs in baseball (103 total, 1.1 per game).

-- Winans makes his first start of the season for the Braves.

-- The righty will make his MLB debut.
-He's 27 years old.

 © 2023 Data Skrive.
 All rights reserved.